dcm4che-dockerfiles/keycloak-proxy/README.md

 #### `TRUSTSTORE_PASSWORD`

 This environment variable sets the password of the above truststore.
+Only effective if the file specified by `TRUSTSTORE_PASSWORD_FILE` does not exist.
 Default value is `secret`.

 #### `TRUSTSTORE_PASSWORD_FILE`

 Path to file containing the password of the above truststore.
-Overwrites password set by `TRUSTSTORE_PASSWORD`.
+If the file does not exist, it will be created containing the password specified by `TRUSTSTORE_PASSWORD`.
+Default value is `/tmp/truststore_password`.

 #### `ALLOW_ANY_HOSTNAME`